toluwee/How-thick-is-this-anyway-/README.md

 # Ensemble machine learning for predicting nanoparticle stabilized CO2 foam rheology in unconventional reservoir fracturing

-Tolu A. Olukoga and Yin Feng
+Tolu A. Olukoga and Yin Feng, 2021
 University of Louisiana at Lafayette, US *under-review*